Skip to main content

 1. If you feel ill or have an accident, always tell your teacher, form tutor or any other staff member if you are not in a lesson.

-2. If you have an accident you will be looked after by a qualified First Aider.
+2. If you have an accident, you will be looked after by a qualified First Aider.

 3. If you feel unwell you will be sent to the Attendance Lead and a qualified First Aider will usually deal with the situation.

-4. If you are unable to continue lessons your family will be contacted, by the school, before you are allowed to go home.
+4. If you are unable to continue lessons your family will be contacted by the school before you are allowed to go home.

-5. If you have been given permission to leave REMEMBER to sign out using the inventry system in reception.
+5. If you have been given permission to leave, remember to sign out using the Inventry system in Reception.

-All students will be responsible for
+Health and Safety — all students will be responsible for:

 • Complying with school rules and procedures.